 Named after a stream running past Ken’s farm, Wildcat Creek gets its name from the abundance of bobcats that once lived in the valley.
 Ken’s two sons and daughter grew up on this farm and helped out with beekeeping from as early as they could remember.
 To this day, all three continue helping out when they’re home – in particular, his youngest, Jon.

-Today, Wildcat Creek Apiary has grown and provides local honey to customers in north and central Indiana.
-They do send honey outside the state, however.
-Honey from Wildcat Creek Apiary has been requested from as far away as Hong Kong!
+Today, Wildcat Creek Apiary has grown and provides local honey and pollinator education to customers in north and central Indiana.